 - 1/2 cup dried cherries (optional, though leaving them out will require a name change)

-- In a large bowl, mash the bananas and add the lemon juice, apple sauce, and sugar.
+In a large bowl, mash the bananas with the lemon juice and add apple sauce and sugar.
 Stir well to combine.
 In a separate bowl, combine the remaining ingredients.
 Add the dry ingredients to the banana mixture, and stir just until the mixture is well-combined.

-- Spray or wipe a loaf pan with oil (I used non-stick spray on a silicon loaf pan).
+Spray or wipe a loaf pan with oil or use a silicon loaf pan.
 Spread the mixture evenly in the pan and bake until a toothpick or knife inserted in the center comes out clean, about 50 minutes.
 Allow to cool before serving.

 Fat-free quickbreads like this really benefit from being allowed to cool completely, which is why they often taste better the next day.
 The crust, which is chewier than breads with oil, will gather moisture and softness over time.
 Ignore the tempting aroma; pleasure delayed will be pleasure multiplied.